-Your dollars have funded a new laptop computer for girls in our new computer center in northern Afghanistan.
+Your dollars have funded a new laptop computer for girls in our computer literacy class in northern Afghanistan.
 With your help, we were able to accomplish our goal of providing one of our new computer centers in Balkh Province with another laptop, serving girls who will soon complete their secondary education and who are in dire need of computer skills.
 We also chose girls in grade 5 and 6 to begin their computer education as studies have indicated that at these ages, girls (whether in the US or in Afghanistan) are impacted in math, science and technology.
 Our program introduces the girls to the basics of technology.
-Amina is in a school with three sessions of computer classes for a total of 120 students per day learning technical skills.

 The Power of A Technical Education